Skip to main content

 Read full details regarding transcripts per degree type and international students.

-All new students will be required to take an academic integrity quiz no later than August 23rd at 11:59 pm to attend orientation and enroll at SFCM.
-This checklist item will be added to the New Student Portal no later than August 1st.
+All new students will be required to take an academic integrity quiz and additional compliance trainings no later than August 21st at 11:59 pm to attend orientation and enroll at SFCM.
+This checklist item will be added to the Admitted Student Portal no later than August 1st.

 Who must take exams/assessments?